nyxkn/meditation/README.md

 With my approach the app makes use of a configurable absolute value, so that the sounds play consistently at the same volume no matter what.

 Another issue to solve was the reliability of the timer timeout event, making sure it happens at exactly the right time.
-For whatever reason, this is a ridiculously complex problem on mobile devices due to the continuous operating system "improvements" to extend battery life that make it really hard to ensure that a time-critical task happens after the right amount of time.
+For whatever reason, this is a ridiculously complex problem on mobile devices.
+There are continuous "improvements" to attempt to extend battery life, that make it really hard to ensure that a time-critical task happens at the right time.
 This app will make use of all possible tricks to ensure it is reliable.
-What I finally found to be working was the combination of these techniques:
-- Setting a system alarm with the highest possible priority
-- Starting a foreground service to keep the app running
-- Disabling battery optimization
-- (optional) Keeping the screen on
+What I settled on was a combination of a foreground service and disabling battery optimization.
+This allows notifications to be sent reliably at the correct time.
+If that still doesn't work, you also have the option of keeping the screen on through wakelock.

 ## Credits